Briefing

 Security and Trust

 Popularity invites scrutiny, and OpenClaw got plenty.
 CVE-2026-25253 is a real and serious flaw, but the way it's often summarised undersells it.
 This wasn't just a prompt-injection bug in a browser skill.
-It's a one-click remote code execution chain rated CVSS 8.8, where the Control UI trusted a gatewayUrl parameter and leaked the auth token, compounded by prompt-injection and sandbox-escape issues in task processing (Adversa AI security guide).
+It's a one-click remote code execution chain rated CVSS 8.8, where the Control UI trusted a gatewayUrl parameter and leaked the auth token, compounded by prompt-injection and sandbox-escape issues in task processing (Adversa AI security guide (opens in a new tab)).
 Public disclosure landed in early February 2026, not later in the year.

 Supporters point to a fast turnaround and an independent security audit as signs the project handles problems like a grown-up.
 Those claims are reasonable but unconfirmed, so treat the specifics with some caution.
 The fair takeaway: a project this widely deployed will keep getting probed, and how it responds over time is the thing to watch.